Reports, trackers, and decision materials

 Accounting, management, capital, and decision books.

 Capital Control is useful when financial data exists, but it has not been structured to answer the decisions that matter.
-The work turns fragmented records into reusable infrastructure for understanding, financing, improving, protecting, and eventually transacting the business.
+The work turns fragmented records into repeatable views for record integrity, business performance, cash availability, and decision safety.

 Accounting Book